-Deferred inflows of resources decreased by \$1.2 million, due to a decrease in deferred pension inflow and deferred lease inflow.
+Deferred inflows of resources decreased by \$0.7 million, due to a decrease in deferred pension inflow and deferred lease inflow.

-Net investment in capital assets increased by \$5.9 million because of the construction of the new Administration and Maintenance building.
-The Port restricted \$722,000 of net position as a result of the net pension asset, adjusted by the associated deferred outflows and inflows.
-As of

-December 31, 2023, the Port's assets exceeded its liabilities by \$56.1 million (net position), which is an increase of \$5.3 million or 10%.
+Net investment in capital assets decreased by \$0.7 million because of the construction of the new Administration and Maintenance building mainly took place in 2023.
+The Port restricted \$0.6 million of net position is a result of the net pension asset, adjusted by the associated deferred outflows and inflows.
+As of December 31, 2024, the Port's assets exceeded its liabilities by \$59.2 million (net position), which is an increase of \$3.1 million or 6%.